ArkadeepAdhikari/Mini-Blockchain/README.md

   'receiver': 'Harry'}
 In this transaction, Ron sends 50 units of some currency to Harry.

-The hashing function used in this implementation is sha-256 which can be easily imported using hashlib library The Mini-Blockchain also has a proof-of-work implemented where the miners must compete to get 0000 as the first 4 digits as the hash to broadcast their unconfirmed work in the network.
+The hashing function used in this implementation is sha-256 which can be easily imported using hashlib library.
+<br></br>The Mini-Blockchain also has a proof-of-work implemented where the miners must compete to get 0000 as the first 4 digits as the hash to broadcast
+their unconfirmed work in the network.
 This difficulty can be easily modified later using the difficulty variable.

 # Requirements